-The first is to seek out a rug that utilizes a rug pad.
+When debating how to get a rug to lay flat, utilizing a rug pad is a great option.
 One thing that can commonly lead to rugs curling or bending out of shape over time is getting caught under furniture or other objects.
 This is more likely to happen if your rug is sliding all over the floor!

 Tumble rugs come with a rug pad that not only allows Tumble rugs to be washable but it also helps hold your rug in place.
 It also means you’re less likely to trip!
 Our washable rugs also come with rug grippers.
 These are silicone (not adhesive) and they stick to the four corners of the rug.
 As a result, the corners are held down in place which creates tension in the four corners and keeps it laying flat.